Three-dimensional chess: Rules development

+While the original prop was never created to a real game, Tri-D chess was included in the Star Trek Star Fleet Technical Manual by Franz Joseph, who created starting positions for the pieces and short rules which state: Each piece moves exactly the same as in conventional chess except that such moves have tridimensional freedom to the extent of available consecutive squares.
+16 of the 24 squares are movable in 4 groups of 4 squares each.
+They may be moved to one adjacent pin position at a time provided they are either vacant or occupied by only one of the player’s pawns and such action constitutes a move in regular turn.
+An occupied attack board cannot be moved to an invert pin position.
+The vagueness of these rules left much to the imagination and this led various fans and enthusiasts to expand on these ideas and develop a playable game.
+As such, numerous different sets of rules have been developed.

-The complete Standard Rules for the game were originally developed in 1976 by Andrew Bartmess (with encouragement from Joseph) and were subsequently expanded by him into a commercially available booklet.
+One complete Standard Rules for the game were originally developed in 1976 by Andrew Bartmess (with encouragement from Joseph) and were subsequently expanded by him into a commercially available booklet.
 A free summary in English of the Standard Rules is contained on Charles Roth's website, including omissions and ambiguities regarding piece moves across the four Tri‑D gameboard 2×2 attack boards.

 A complete set of tournament rules for Tri-Dimensional Chess written by Jens Meder is available on his website.
 Meder's rules are based on FIDE's rules more than Andrew Bartmess' Standard Rules, with some deviations too.
 A repository of Tournament Rules games can be found on the website of Michael Klein.